SiliconLabs/peripheral_examples/series2/i2c/i2c_leader/readme.txt

 7. Observe LED0 toggle with a successful I2C test
 8. Suspend (pause) the leader kit via debugger session
-9. Observe that received values received from the follower (rxBuffer) match transmitted values sent by leader (txBuffer) by viewing "rxBuffer" and txBuffer respectively in the Expressions window of Simplicity Studio.
+9. Observe that received values received from the follower (rxBuffer) match transmitted values sent by leader (txBuffer) by viewing "i2c_rxBuffer" and "i2c_txBuffer" respectively in the Expressions window of Simplicity Studio.

 ================================================================================